neducod/neducod/README.md

-- Josephine Jerome
+- Hey I'm Josephine and I like to code
-- Frontend Developer
-- The journey of becoming a cracked dev starts with a single line of code -Josephine ✨
-- 📫 How to reach me @nedunony16@gmail.com

 <!---
 neducod/neducod is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.